 As early as 2015, the company decided to focus on the entire German-speaking market.
 This means on the one hand that clients can benefit from a large number of highly qualified interpreters, while on the other interpreters benefit from assignments in a wide range of fields.

 Towards the end of 2015, SAVD Videodolmetschen won a nationwide tender in Austria worth more than €30 million.
 This will guarantee a high-quality and legally secure video remote interpreting (VRI) service in all public bodies for the next five years.

-Our partners include prestigious companies such as Cisco, Dimension Data, and T-Systems.
+Our partners include prestigious companies such as Cisco, NTS and A-Trust.
 They support us in providing aid to those organizations, which are most desperately in need.
 Our company serves several hundred clients from a wide range of industries.
 Every day, our users benefit from a cost-effective, legally secure solution, which reduces employee workload.

 Europe is coming closer together